Dhaval1512/gpu-optimization-cuda-triton/README.md

 📘CUDA and OpenAI Triton Framwork Implementation
-A Research-Driven Performance Analysis of Custom GPU Operators Integrated into a CNN Model (MNIST)

 University of Windsor — School of Computer Science (2025) Project Partner: Jaguar Land Rover Canada